pmadril/danklco.com-site/_posts/2013-05-07-creating-detailed-packages-cq-deploy-plugin.md

 In the example above I used variables from the project configuration, since they just so happened to work, but this will depend on where you want the package to be. &nbsp;Remember that the path must correspond to the configuration values for the name and group within the properties.xml and .content.xml. &nbsp;The path for the package will be: {PACKAGE\_GROUP}/{PACKAGE\_NAME}-{PACKAGE_VERSION}.zip

 Once you have updated the path in your configuration, you will be able to install your package automatically using the CQ Deploy Plugin and see the updated metadata.

- [2]: /images/posts/2013-05-07-creating-detailed-packages-cq-deploy-plugin/update-package.png "Updating a Package in CQ 5.4"